lbianchini/JavaEE-REST/README.md

 # JavaEE-REST-Example
 This project is intended to show an example on how to do a Back-End application using REST.
-The following technologies were used in this application:
+The following libraries were used in this application:

 * JavaEE 6.0
 * EJB API 3.0